Credit Card Icon

 Compare Outcomes: Pterygium Removal Surgery vs. Traditional Treatments

-While the is about 4.5%, the long-term benefits of these methods are noteworthy.
+While the complication rate is about 4.5%, the long-term benefits of these methods are noteworthy.
 Surgical techniques have evolved from historically high rates of reappearance, emphasizing their effectiveness in reducing recurrence and enhancing overall patient satisfaction.

 The blue section represents the low recurrence rate of pterygium removal surgery, while the red section shows the higher recurrence rate of traditional treatments.
 The smaller sections indicate complication rates, highlighting the effectiveness of surgical methods.